Great Michigan Fire: Origins

 In the mid-1830s logging began in Michigan and grew into a significant industry.
 Michigan was extensively logged for the Eastern white pine, measuring 150 ft tall and exceeding 5 ft in diameter, along with the hardwood forests.
 By 1854, sixteen sawmills were in operation, producing over 13000000 board feet of lumber.
 These operations left behind branches, bark and quantities of unused wood.

 The fires of October 8, 1871, started after a long dry summer.
+This was the same day as the Great Chicago Fire and the Peshtigo Fire in Wisconsin.
 Most areas had had no rain in months, making the dried-up vegetation and logging debris, known as "slash", fuel for the fires.
 These fires were the result of hundreds of smaller land-clearing fires whipped together to form a massive wall of flames by gale force winds.

 Consequences

 In addition to the fires originating in Michigan, the Peshtigo firestorm in Wisconsin crossed the Menominee River and burned in Menominee County, Michigan.
 More than 3900 sqmi were burned in Michigan, including the Menominee County area.
 Not only was the land burnt and left barren, thousands of buildings (houses, barns, stores and mills) were destroyed with no lumber left to rebuild.
 Hundreds of families were left homeless.
 The extent of property loss, animal deaths, and forest devastation has never been determined.

 Also unknown is the total number of human deaths.
 Some estimates put the loss of life at fewer than 500, but they were largely based on families reporting their members missing.
 In 1871 in Michigan there were hundreds to thousands of lumberjacks and salesmen spread out across the state, along with settlers in remote areas, making it impossible to know the total death toll.
 Because the Michigan fires occurred during the day, the estimate of the death toll is lower than the Great Chicago Fire's estimated 250-300 dead.